energywebfoundation/origin/docs/trade/exchange-io-erc1888.md

 Depending on the transfer's direction, the service uses the methods from the [Certificate facade](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer/src/blockchain-facade/Certificate.ts) to:
-- Withdrawal a certificate from the exchange (from the organization's exchange deposit account) to the organization's Blockchain Acount Address
+- Withdrawal a certificate from the exchange (i.e. from the exchange's hot wallet address) to the organization's Blockchain Acount Address
 - Transfer a certificate to another blockchain address
 - Claim (retire) a certificate
 ```
         try {
             const certificate = await new Certificate(